StrikeVaults/FalconOne/README.md

 Once deployed, wait for the target to interact with the landing page functions such as buttons, links, images and popups.
 Once the Target interacts with the Landing page function(s), location(s) should be stored in info.txt and other information in log.txt.

+The PHP Functions should not be changed or/and needs to be added in new HTML pages.

 ## 7. Cummnity